hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/introduction.md

 ---
 title: "Course Introduction"
 metaTitle: "Course Introduction | ReScript React Apollo Tutorial"
-metaDescription: "A powerful and concise tutorial that will introduce you to GraphQL and integrating GraphQL into your React app with Apollo, in the shortest amount of time possible."
+metaDescription: "A powerful and concise tutorial that will introduce you to GraphQL and integrating GraphQL into your ReScript React app with Apollo, in the shortest amount of time possible."
 ---

 import CommunityAuthor from '../src/CommunityAuthor.js';

 GraphQL is becoming the new way to use APIs in modern web and mobile apps.
-ReScipt is a typed language that complies to Javascript and help us build robust applications.
+GraphQL is strongly typed.
+Using typed language like Typescript or ReScript along with GraphQL will help us build end-to-end type safe applications which are less error prone.

-In this course we will learn how to integrate GraphQL into React and ReScript applications.
+In this course we will learn how to integrate GraphQL into ReScript React applications.

 We will explore the fundamentals of GraphQL and the things that make GraphQL especially suitable for modern applications, like its realtime capabilities!
 The course is light on opinions so that once you grok the fundamentals you can go on to choose your favorite libraries, tools and tailor your workflow.